 Think of your new intraoral scanner as more than just a piece of equipment; it’s a powerful tool for your practice’s growth.
 To get the most out of it, focus on integrating it fully into your workflow.
 This means training your entire team so everyone feels confident using it.
 You can also use the scanner to educate patients, showing them 3D images of their teeth to help them understand their treatment needs.
 When your team is on board and your patients are engaged, the scanner becomes a profit-generating asset that improves case acceptance and makes your practice more efficient.
 A little planning upfront goes a long way in making the technology work for you.

-Choose the Right Digital Lab Partner
+How to Find the Best Digital Lab Partner

 Your lab is a critical piece of the digital puzzle.
 A great lab partner will support your transition, not complicate it.
 Be mindful of “free” scanner deals that lock you into a single lab.
 These arrangements often come with hidden costs and minimum case requirements, limiting your flexibility.
 Instead, look for a lab that values your independence.
 You want a partner that can work with scans from any device, giving you the freedom to choose the best materials and craftsmanship for every case.
 When you can connect your scanner to a lab that fits your needs, you maintain control over quality and ensure the best outcomes for your patients.